Find your local food bank through The Trussell Trust

-Staffed with an army of volunteers from the local community – many of whom have been furloughed from their jobs – Rochford says the third week of the Hackney Foodbank initiative is “going well” and lessons are being learned for the future.
+Staffed with an army of volunteers from the local community – many of whom have been furloughed from their jobs – Rochford says the Hackney Foodbank initiative is “going well” and lessons are being learned for the future.
 The next challenge is to make sure that people who now find themselves in need are aware of the service.

 “One of the main issues is digital connectivity,” says Hillier.
 “There is a digital divide in these boroughs and many people do not have home Internet access or data on a mobile phone, so it is more difficult for them to access help now that libraries are closed.”

 Investec has long-standing relationships in the three boroughs nearest its London offices and supports causes working to improve education, entrepreneurship and the environment for local people.
 Faced with the food crisis, “within minutes we said ‘we must do this’,” said Sayagh.
 “It’s been an honour to be able to help and we will continue to find ways to do so.”
-Support will be extended beyond the initial 12-week period if necessary.
+Support has been extended beyond an initial 12-week period and continues to be required.

 Hillier hopes other individuals and organisations will take the same approach: “My hope is that people won’t forget the reality of the crisis after coronavirus,” she concluded.
 “Long-term relationships are essential and can change lives.”